Where are the US rules for flight delays? Canada and the EU have them

 Getting the DOT to explain the international laws involved with the Montreal Convention is important.
 DOT is the full judge and jury when it comes to aviation matters until they rise to the federal level.
 And, bringing a court case at the federal levels becomes very expensive and burdensome for the normal American passenger.
 DOT should at least make the treaty provisions clear to Americans.

 DOT contends, first, that airlines cite the literal disclosure language of the Montreal Convention in their contracts of carriage.
-They are required to repeat the same language in notices on tickets and at ticket counters.
-However, most of today’s tickets are computer-generated at home.
+They must repeat the same language in notices on tickets and at ticket counters.
+However, most of today’s home-generated tickets don’t require these notificatins.
 Those tickets and boarding passes do not include any of the Montreal Convention notifications.

 US airline passengers do not know their EU rights or how to file a claim

-When surveyed, one in four U.S. air passengers thought they were eligible to receive up to $700 in compensation.
-However, less than 25 percent of those who were on a disrupted flight actually filed a claim based on airline flight delay rules.
+When surveyed, only one in four U.S. air passengers think they meet the eligibility to receive up to $700 in compensation.
+Plus, less than 25 percent of those on a disrupted flight actually filed a claim based on airline flight delay rules.

-Clearly, air passenger rights regulation EC rule 261, a 17-year-old law, is not widely understood in the US.
+Clearly, air passenger rights regulation EC rule 261, an old law, is not widely understood in the US.
 This rule also covers U.S. citizens traveling to and from Europe.
 Billions of dollars in airline compensation are never claimed by passengers.

 According to this survey, the three main reasons passengers did not file for compensation were: